Global Assessment of Reptile Distributions

 The Global Assessment of Reptile Distributions (GARD) has been working for over a decade now to create the first global distribution database of reptile species.

 We are an informal, largely-unfunded consortium of scientists from across the world that work together to gather species-level data on the global reptile distributions (>11,500 species mapped, as of August 2021).
+The first version of this database has now been published in 2017 in Nat.
+E&E exploring conservation priorities for all global tetrapods. |

 Global reptile richness, from Roll et al. 2017 Nat E&E